Last Updated on: 10th August 2024, 11:56 pm

 Must try foods

-Despite the cold, you do have to try the local ice cream there.
-There is an ice block brand called Modern, named after the hotel that first sold it.
-It is a local thing to eat it in winter.
 Of course, you can get it any time. but eating it in winter is a different experience.
-As someone who dislikes creamy dairy ice cream and prefers gelato, let me tell you this ice block is truly worth it.
+As the saying goes, you should eat it while it’s still warm: the ice block itself is “warmer” than the temperature outisde so you should eat it before it gets frozen any more than it already is.
+As someone who dislikes creamy dairy ice cream and prefers gelato, let me tell you this ice block is truly worth it and is a totally different experience eating it in winter.
 You have to try it if you go there.
-It’s sold on Central Street in almost all the shops, but apparently the authentic ones are not packaged, made on site and sold in tubs.
+It’s sold on Central Street in almost all the shops, but the authentic ones are not packaged, since they aremade on site and sold in tubs in the shop window (because no refrigeration is needed due to the natural low winter temperatures).
 Don’t worry about getting sick because it’s not packaged, I asked the brand manager and he said the shops their make their own on site, and the packaged ones in retailers are made and packaged in factories.
 Plus at such a cold temperature, there won’t be a problem with food borne illnesses.
 Look for the 1906 red neon light sign and the small crowd of people lining up to buy ice cream.
 If you miss it, you can buy it in the Harbin Airport, I saw an official shop after security in the domestic terminal.

 OTHER THINGS TO DO IN HARBIN

-Central Street Zhong Yang Da Jie
+1. Zhong Yang Da Jie (Central Street)

 This is a destination that you can visit any time of the year so even if you come outside of the peak winter festival time, this place would still pretty much be the same, except for the winter ice cream eating experience.
-Central Street is one of the main attractions in Harbin, so take a few hours to visit there.
+Central Street is a car-free pedestrian street and one of the main attractions in Harbin, so take a few hours to visit there.
 If you aren’t a fan of shopping, 2 hours would be enough for you to stroll from one end and back.

 Flood Control Monument/Stalin Park